-Understanding the Role of The Executor or Administrator: A Checklist of Responsibilities to Follow
+Understanding the Role of The Executor/Executrix or Administrator: A Checklist of Their Responsibilities Under the Law

 Here is an Easy to Follow Checklist of Responsibilities for an Executor or Administrator to Follow When Handling an Estate:

-The primary goal of having a Will probated is to have the County Surrogate formally approve it and to appoint the individual named in the Will to serve as the Executor or Executrix.
-The Surrogate does this by issuing letters of Executorship to the named person.
-These letters of Executorship serve as legal proof that the person appointed as the Estate’s representative has the legal authority to act and take action on behalf of the Estate in order to finalize the affairs of the Estate and further the instructions of the decedent as expressed in the Will.
-The executor will need proof of his or her authority when dealing with creditors, banks, custodians, government agencies and all third parties.
+The primary goal of probate is to have the County Surrogate formally approve the Last Will and Testament of a deceased person and to appoint the individual named in the Will to serve as the Executor or Executrix.
+The Surrogate does this by issuing letters of Executorship to the person named in the Last Will.
+These letters of Executorship serve as legal proof that the named person appointed as the Estate’s representative or appointed by a Probate Judge has the legal authority to act on behalf of the Estate in order to finalize the affairs of the Estate and further the instructions of the decedent as expressed in the Will.
+An executor or administrator needs proof of his or her authority when dealing with creditors, banks, custodians, government agencies, and all third parties.

-When a person is named an executor (also known as a personal representative), they are given the responsibility of settling the final affairs of a decedent.
-Essentially, an executor is accountable to protect a deceased person’s property until all debts and taxes have been paid, and then to ensure that the Estate property is transferred to the individuals to whom it was intended (called beneficiaries).
+When a person is named an executor or administrator (also known as a personal representative), they are given the responsibility of settling the final affairs of a decedent.
+Essentially, an executor is accountable to identify and then protect a deceased person’s assets and property until all debts and taxes have been paid, and then to ensure that the assets and property are transferred to the persons entitled to receive it (called beneficiaries).

-The law does not demand an executor to be a legal or financial expert, but it does require the highest degree of honesty, impartiality, and diligence upon this person.
-This responsibility is called a “fiduciary duty” – the legal duty to act solely in another party’s best interest.
+The law does not demand an executor/executrix or appointed administrator to be a legal or financial expert, but it does require the highest degree of honesty, impartiality, and diligence upon this person.
+This responsibility is called a “fiduciary duty” – the legal duty to act solely in the best interests of another or others.

 When a Will is probated, all beneficiaries named in the Will (and next of kin) must be notified by the executor in writing that the Will has been probated.
-The executor is legally obligated to diligently research and find the whereabouts of all property owned by the deceased at death and the whereabouts of all beneficiaries and next of kin under the Last Will.
+The executor is legally obligated to diligently research and find the whereabouts of all property owned by the deceased at the time of death and the whereabouts of all beneficiaries and next of kin named under the Last Will.

-The Executor must also open an estate checking account or other depository location for estate monies and assets.
-An application for a Federal Tax I.D. number for the Estate and other formalities required under the New Jersey Probate Code should be diligently followed by the executor/administrator as part of his or her statutory obligations.
+The Executor must also open an estate checking account with a bank or other depository for estate monies and assets.
+An application for a Federal Tax I.D. number for the Estate and other formalities are required under the New Jersey Probate Code and should be diligently followed by the executor/administrator as part of his or her statutory obligations.

 Checklist of Duties of the Executor or Administrator